payalsin/iControlLX/Testing.md

 **Physical BIG-IP(s) being used in this example:**

--   192.168.73.91 -- Interface 2.2 of the BIG-IP connected to
-    Node2/eth1-34 on the APIC
+- 192.168.73.91 -- Interface 2.2 of the BIG-IP connected to Node2/eth1-34 on the APIC
--   192.168.73.92 - Interface 2.2 of the BIG-IP connected to
-    Node3/eth1-34 on the APIC
+- 192.168.73.92 - Interface 2.2 of the BIG-IP connected to Node3/eth1-34 on the APIC
 - Interface 1/1.8 on each vCMP host are connected to each other for HA pairing

 **vCMP capable BIG-IP(s) being used in this example:**

--   Host - 192.168.73.80 -- Interface 1/1.3 of the BIG-IP connected to
-    Node2/eth1-39 on the APIC
+- Host1 - 192.168.73.80 -- Interface 1/1.3 of the BIG-IP connected toNode2/eth1-39 on the APIC
-    -   Guest -- 192.168.73.82
+    - Guest1 -- 192.168.73.82
--   Host - 192.168.73.86 -- Interface 1/1.3 of the BIG-IP connected to
-    Node3/eth1-39 on the APIC
+- Host2 - 192.168.73.86 -- Interface 1/1.3 of the BIG-IP connected to Node3/eth1-39 on the APIC
     - Guest -- 192.168.73.88
 - Interface 1/1.8 on each vCMP host are connected to each other for HA pairing

 **Virtual Edition BIG-IP(s) being used in this example:**

 - 192.168.73.180 -- Esxi host connected to Node2/eth1/10
 - 192.168.73.181 -- Esxi host connected to Node2/eth1/10
 - Network adaptor 1 used for management
 - Network adaptor 2 and 3 used for client and server traffic
 - Network adaptor 4 on each host used for HA pairing

 **On APIC:**

 - Tenant being used -- UM_F5_Tenant
 - Logical device cluster for Physical BIG-IPs -- BIGIP_PHY
 - Logical device cluster for vCMP capable BIG-IPs -- BIGIP_vCMP
 - Logical device cluster for VE of BIG-IPs -- BIGIP_VE

 Directory structure
 ===================